Italy Landmarks

 Pompeii ruinsItaly Landmarks: Ruins at Pompeii

-The ancient ruins of Pompeii near Naples in southern Italy are one of Italy's major tourist attractions.
-The ancient town which was once home to over 10,000 people was destroyed in 79 AD by an volcanic eruption.
-The nearby volcano Vesuvius is still active today.
+The ancient ruins of Pompeii near Naples in southern Italy are another one of Italy's major tourist attractions.
+The ancient town of Pompeii was once home to over 10,000 people but was destroyed in 79 AD/BC by a volcanic eruption.
+The nearby volcano Mount Vesuvius is still active today.

-Naples is called Napoli in Italian and famous as the birthplace of the Italian pizza.
+Naples is called Napoli in Italian and famous as the birthplace of the Italian national food, pizza.

 7. Dolomites in Northern Italy

-The Dolomites are a mountain range in northern Italy and part of the Alps region.
-This mountain region is popular with skiers and snowboarders in winter and hikers, climbers and mountain bikers in summer.
+The Dolomites (Dolomiti) are a mountain range in northern Italy and part of the Alps region.
+This mountain region in South Tirol is popular with skiers and snowboarders in winter and hikers, climbers and mountain bikers in summer.

-Most mountain peaks are higher than 3,000 m/ 10,000 ft high.
+Most mountain peaks in the Italian Dolomites are higher than 3,000 m/ 10,000 ft.
 Should you want to go hiking there in summer, come prepared as the weather can change quickly and it can be really cold at the mountain top even in summer.
 But then views are fantastic!

 8. Ponte Vecchio in Florence